csomh/MoneyTracker/features/02_add_income.md

 - The currency of the entry is always `RON`.
 - The category of the entry is always `salary`.

+`moneytracker.config` is placed next to the application for now, its name does not change, and it is not moved to another path. (i.e. This is the default configuration file for the application.)

 Examples
 --------